List of VeggieTales characters: Bob the Tomato

-Bob the Tomato (introduced 1992) is a friendly but slightly high-strung tomato and host of VeggieTales.
-As the creator and original voice of the character, Phil Vischer has often cited Bob as being " my inner Mr. Rogers...though a frustrated Mr. Rogers, because he couldn’t get things to go as smoothly."
+Bob the Tomato (introduced 1993) is a friendly but slightly high-strung tomato and host of VeggieTales.
+As the creator and original voice of the character, Phil Vischer often cites Bob as being "my inner Mr. Rogers...though a frustrated Mr. Rogers, because he couldn't get things to go as smoothly."
 Alongside his best friend, Larry the Cucumber, the pair introduce and wrap-up almost every show and respond to viewer mail on a kitchen countertop.
 Bob plays character roles in the story segments and other times is simply the narrator or storyteller.
-He also has a tech-savvy superhero alter-ego ThingamaBob, who is a member of The League of Incredible Vegetables.
+He also has a tech-savvy superhero alter-ego Thingamabob, who is a member of the League of Incredible Vegetables.
 Bob also partakes in some of the "Silly Songs with Larry" segments, even performing his own Silly Song, "Lance the Turtle".

 Bob made his first appearance in a 1992 short entitled "VeggieTales Promo: Take 38", where he gives a passionate speech pitching the concept of VeggieTales to potential investors.
-Bob eventually made his public debut in 1993 with the episode "Where's God When I'm S-Scared?."
-Bob plays himself in "Tales from the Crisper", where he tries to comfort a frightened Junior Asparagus with the song "God is Bigger".
+Eventually, he made his public debut in 1993 with the episode "Where's God When I'm S-Scared?".
+Bob plays himself in "Tales from the Crisper", where he tries to comfort Junior Asparagus with the song "God is Bigger".
 The end of this episode also started a running gag in which Bob gets interrupted by the "What We Have Learned" wrap-up song.
-He regularly gets annoyed while waiting for the song to finish so he and Larry can discuss the lesson of the show and receive a Bible verse from Qwerty.
+He regularly gets annoyed having to wait for the song to finish so he and Larry can then discuss the lesson of the show and receive a Bible verse from Qwerty.

 In the Netflix original series VeggieTales in the House and VeggieTales in the City, Bob is seen living with Larry inside a small Veggie-sized house inside a human-sized house on the kitchen countertop from the original direct-to-video series.
 He is portrayed engaging in slice of life activities instead of focusing on hosting the show.
 Bob also has various jobs, mostly working part-time at Pa Grape's General Store.
 At the end of the series, Bob becomes the owner.
 Bob is also shown to have an affinity for sock collecting and weather observation.
-For The VeggieTales Show, Bob acts more like he did in the original series acting as the director and master of ceremonies for the stage shows the Veggies put on in Mr. Nezzer's theater.
+For The VeggieTales Show, Bob acts more like he did in the original series, acting as the director and master of ceremonies for the stage shows the Veggies put on in Mr. Nezzer's theater.
 Here, his role is much more akin to that of Kermit the Frog from The Muppet Show, which was a direct inspiration for this series.
-Bob also reprises his role as ThigamaBob in "LarryBoy" episodes.
+Bob also reprises his role as Thingamabob in the "LarryBoy" episodes.